pgdouyon/vim-niffler/README.md

 Requirements
 ------------

-Niffler currently requires both the `find`, `grep`, and `touch` utilities for full support.
+Niffler currently requires the `find`, `grep`, and `touch` utilities for full support.
 Niffler is not tested on Windows and its current level of support is unknown.

 Installation